Holy Cross Preparatory Academy: Athletics

 The girls spring track team won the Non-Public A state championship in 1991 and the Non-Public B title in 2008.
 In 2008, the team won the Patriot Division championship, the South Jersey Non-Public B championship, and the Non-Public B state championship for their first state title since 1991.

 The girls' soccer team won the Group IV state championship in 1993 (against runner-up Randolph High School in the tournament final) and in Group III in 1995 (vs. Ramapo High School).
 The 1993 team defeated Randolph by a score of 2-0 in the championship game to win the Group IV title at Trenton State College.

-The wrestling team won the Non-Public A state sectional championship in 1993, and won the Non-Public B title in 2005 and 2015.
+The boys' wrestling team won the Non-Public A state sectional championship in 1993, and won the Non-Public B title in 2005 and 2015.

 The girls tennis team won the Non-Public A state championship in 1994, defeating runner-up Academy of the Holy Angels by a score of 3-2 in the final match of the tournament at Mercer County Park.

 The field hockey team won the Central Jersey Group I state sectional championship in 2007 and 2009.
 In 2007, the field hockey team won the sectional title with a 2–1 win over Haddonfield Memorial High School in the tournament final.

 During the 2007-08 sports season, Holy Cross sports teams won a total of six state championships.
 The school was awarded the ShopRite Cup for Group B in 2007-08 in recognition of first place finishes in football, both boys and girls spring track and both boys and girls winter track individuals; second place in field hockey, boys soccer; third place in boys golf and girls soccer (tied), plus bonus points for having no disqualifications in any season.

 A team representing Holy Cross High School competes in the South Jersey High School Ice Hockey League.
 In 2007, the Lancers Ice Hockey team won the S.J.H.S.H.L.
 Championship defeating Cherry Hill High School West, the school's first ice hockey championship since 1993.

 In 2008, the boys' spring / outdoor track team won the Patriot Division championship, the South Jersey Non-Public B championship, and the Non-Public B state championship for the first time in program history.

 The baseball team won the Non-Public B state championship in 2016, defeating runner-up St. Mary High School in the finals and finishing the season with a record of 25-7-1.